chrisn-au/auto-pi-ux/README.md

-runs locally (Mac Catalina)- docker config to come requires licence key to SyncFusion
+runs locally (Mac Catalina)- docker config to come

+It currently requires licence key to SyncFusion which can be got for free from

 https://www.syncfusion.com/downloads/communitylicense